This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 How to Make your collage papers come together

 Once you have all your beautiful and fun pages glued down it may look like a chaotic mess.
 Don’t worry.
-There are way to bring the paper into harmony and even tone them down.
+By the end to bring you will bring the paper into harmony and it will all make sense.

 Materials I use to on top of my mixed media collage:

 There are tons of other art supplies you can use, these are just my personal go to items.